-The Interconnection Customer's Facilities are located approximately 5 miles away from IPC's Interconnection Facilities.
-The Interconnection Customer will install solar arrays, batteries, two hundred ninety six (296) PV inverters and two hundred ninety six (296) BESS inverters, disconnect switches, distribution collector system, transformers, controllers, appropriate grounding measures, and associated auxiliary equipment.
-The main 345/34.5 step-up transformers are GSU transformers.
+The Interconnection Customer's Facilities are located approximately miles away from IPC's Interconnection Facilities.
+The Interconnection Customer will install solar arrays, batteries, eighty two (82) miles away from IPC's inverters and eighty two (82) miles away from IPC's inverters, disconnect switches, distribution collector system, transformers, controllers, appropriate grounding measures, associated auxiliary equipment, and a miles transmission line (with fiber).
+The main step-up transformers are 100/133.3/166.7 MVA GSU transformers.
 Interconnection Customer will build facilities to the Point of Change of Ownership.